On-axis and off-axis levitation by a rotating permanent magnet: Introduction

 A new type of levitation using rotating permanent magnets has recently been discovered by Ucar \cite{ucar2021polarity}.
 A first permanent magnet, called the rotor, rotates at high speed with its magnetic moment almost perpendicular to the axis of rotation.
 A second magnet, the floater, is placed on the axis of rotation, above or below the rotor.
 The floater follows a conical trajectory at the same frequency as the rotor and enters into a bound state with the rotor.
 In his pioneering paper \cite{ucar2021polarity}, Ucar presents the floating motion in different configurations.
-Additional studies on the angles of rotation were conducted by Le Lay \textit{et al} \cite{le2024magnetic} and others on the time stability of the bound system and on the influence of the size and magnetization of the floater were performed by Hermansen \textit{et al} \cite{hermansen2023magnetic}.
-They also addressed the issue of the out-of-equilibrium motion of the floater, showing multiple modes, but did not provide a physical explanation.
+Additional studies on the angles of rotation were conducted by Le Lay \textit{et al} \cite{le2024magnetic} and Hermansen \textit{et al} \cite{hermansen2023magnetic, hermansenMagneticLevitationLow2025}.
+The latter also improved the understanding of the influence of the size and magnetization of the floater and of the time stability of the bound state in different configurations.
+They also addressed the issue of the out-of-equilibrium motion of the floater, showing multiple modes without providing a precise physical explanation.
 In this paper, we provide a thorough theory of the rotor/floater bound system and extend it to the case where the floater is laterally out of equilibrium.
 We theoretically refine the equilibrium conditions of the floater levitation, which compare well with the experimental data.
+This article is structured as follows: Part II presents the theoretical framework, and Part III presents the experimental results.
+More precisely, Section II.A defines the problem and the general equations for the levitation.
+Section II.B examines the vertical equilibrium and Section II.C the lateral equilibrium when the floater remains on the axis of rotation of the rotor.
+Section II.D studies the center of mass out of equilibrium, finally, Part III shows and compares the experimental results with the theory.